Social Activities

 Yoga for Seniors is a weekly program during the winter months (January – April).
 Funds for the program was provided by a grant from the Carolina Foundation for Jewish Seniors (CFJS).

-Catered meals can be sent to members in need, e.g., sick, recently had a loss.
-Fundings for catered meals was also provided by a grant from the Carolina Foundation for Jewish Seniors (CFJS).
+Gift baskets are sent to members in need, e.g., sick, recently had a loss.
+Fundings for gift baskets are also provided by a grant from the Carolina Foundation for Jewish Seniors (CFJS).

 Lectures